RTXteam/RTX/code/UI/README.md

 ### License

 - The RTX team will be open-sourcing the RTX software under the MIT license.
-The copyright statement in the LICENSE file in the paren directory applies to the software code in this directory.
+The copyright statement in the LICENSE file in the parent directory applies to the software code in this directory.